sn-varsha/Brain-Stroke-Detection/README.md

 - [`Features`](https://github.com/Ibrahimumutdoruk/Stroke_Detection-and-Segmntation-by-Using-Machine-Learning/tree/main/Features):
   Feature extraction techniques were implemented, including texture-based, intensity-based, and statistical feature calculations from segmented regions.
 Extracted features can be used to train traditional machine learning models like SVM, Random Forest, or XGBoost.

+## 🧠 Models Used

+### Convolutional Neural Networks (CNN)
+- **ResNet18**
-- `ResNet18_Classification`:
+- **EfficientNetB0**

-  A Convolutional Neural Network (CNN) based on ResNet18 was used to classify CT images into three categories: non-stroke, hemorrhage, and ischemic stroke.
-The dataset consisted of 3000 images (1000 per class).
-80% of the dataset was used for training, and 20% for testing.
-Transfer learning was applied using pretrained ImageNet weights.
-The model was evaluated with accuracy, weighted F1-score, confusion matrix, and ROC curve analyses.
+> Transfer learning was applied using pretrained ImageNet weights.
+Input images were resized to 512x512 and normalized.
+Models were trained for 10 epochs using Adam optimizer and evaluated using accuracy, weighted F1-score, confusion matrix, and ROC curve analysis.

+### Classical Machine Learning Algorithms
+- **Logistic Regression**
+- **Support Vector Machine (SVM)**
+- **Random Forest**

+These algorithms were trained on features extracted from segmented stroke regions using statistical, texture, and intensity metrics.

+---

 ## Dataset